Insiders Who Are Calling A Bottom In Their Stock - Weekly Update (03/27/20 - 04/03/20)

 - General Motors Co.
 (GM) is one of the biggest worldwide car manufacturers.
 Its EVP Matthew Tsien bought $514K worth of shares last week.
 This could indicate that insiders believe that GM will be able to come out of this crisis well.
 However, given the huge amount of disruption in the industry and its strongly negative free cash flows, I don't like the stock.

 - IHS Markit (INFO) is a London-based global information provider, providing for example US economic data.
-Its director William E. Ford bought approximately $1.4 billion in shares last month.
+Its director William E. Ford bought approximately $1.4 million in shares last month.
 The company is operating very well with recurring revenues growing significantly.
 Its rich FCF yield of 3.44% is totally justified given its strong market position

 - Paychex (PAYX) director Tom Bonadio bough $99K worth of shares last week.
 Paychex is an integrated management software packages provider, focused on salary management.
 I love the company its operating margins and FCF yield.
 However, I would be cautious on the stock given the current turmoil around lay-offs during the crisis, which could hurt its business.
 Paychex pays a very nice dividend, yielding more than 4% at the moment.
 Its FCF yield of 5.35% is getting very attractive.